choke06/Verity/README.md

 # Project Verity

 A credibility inference system for networks of conflicting claims.
-I'm building Verity to see if the relationship between sources and claims can be modeled as a graph to estimate the credibility of every source and the confidence of every claim it asserts.
+I'm building Verity to see if the relationship between sources and claims can be modeled as a graph to estimate the credibility of every source and every claim it asserts.

 # Problem

-As artificial intelligence systems and autonomous agents reason and execute complex tasks across digital environments using information collected from many sources, evaluating and verifying the credibility of information becomes highly important.
+As artificial intelligence systems and autonomous agents reason and execute complex tasks across digital environments using information collected from many sources, evaluating the credibility of information becomes highly important.

 # Research Challenge